Broncos, Wilson edge Niners, Garoppolo 11-10 in prime time

-The Broncos’ only sustained drive was a 12-play, 80-yarder that included a 12-yard scramble by Wilson and a 19-yard dart to Courtland Sutton at the San Francisco 5.

-”Really, in the fourth quarter I had to move my legs,” said Wilson, who didn’t show much of his mobility in the first two weeks with his new team.

-After Gordon scored with 4:10 remaining, Wilson’s 2-point pass was batted down, leaving the Broncos clinging to a one-point lead.
+Russell Wilson and the Broncos (2-1) won despite going three-and-out nine times.
+Their only sustained drive was a 12-play, 80-yarder that included a 12-yard scramble by Wilson.
+Gordon capped it with a 1-yard run with 4:10 remaining, but Wilson’s 2-point pass was batted down, leaving the Broncos clinging to a one-point lead.

-The Broncos went three-and-out again and the Niners got the ball back at their 15 with 1:42 remaining after Ray-Ray McCloud recovered his own muffed punt.
+The Broncos went three-and-out for the ninth time in their 13 possessions, and the Niners got the ball back at their 15 with 1:42 left after punt returner Ray-Ray McCloud recovered his own muffed punt.

 Bradley Chubb sacked Garoppolo for a 12-yard loss to the San Francisco 3.
-Then, Jeff Wilson hauled in the pass and coughed up the football on a hit from P.J.
-Locke.
-Jackson scooped up the loose ball with 65 seconds left at the 49ers’ 24.
+Then, Wilson hauled in the pass and coughed up the football on a hit from P.J.
+Locke, and Jackson scooped up the loose ball with 65 seconds left at the 49ers’ 24.

 The only other game in NFL history that finished 11-10 came on Nov.
 16, 2008, when the Steelers edged the Chargers.